boyangyuu/teshop/README.md

 8.    grunt serve:dist --force (--- Optional --- This will generate the code for production/distribution)
       The code is placed inside the dist directory
+9.    mongorestore proj/db  (restore all dbs to your localhost)

 # Scaffolding the application
 The following are basic commands which will generate the required code for your app.